-7 Convention on the collection, deposit and reception of waste produced during navigation on the Rhine and inland waterways (CDNI).
+6 Convention on the collection, deposit and reception of waste produced during navigation on the Rhine and inland waterways (CDNI).

-- Given the scarce capital availability in the IWT sector it is commendable to seek permission to provide investment support up to 80% over the price difference notwithstanding EU State aid laws; also for Stage V engine renewal, even though this is the ruling emission standard for new engines.
-If subsidizing Stage V (including Euro VI) engines is not allowed, then support could be funnelled via grants for replacement and scrappage of old engines.
-The level of support (percentage applied) could be differentiated according to the emission reductions potential of the technologies. - In order to reduce CO2 emission reductions along with NOx and PM emissions, CLINSH also endorses the development of policies for accelerated uptake of biofuels and (sustainable hydrogen based) e-fuels in IWT fleets.
-Such uptake is in line with the CCNR Zero emission Transition study's Conservative pathway, which involves mainly the biofuel Hydrotreated Vegetable oil (HVO) for diesel engines and liquid biomethane (LBM) for LNG engines.
-Also, HVO/GTL blends or in future e-fuels/GTL blends may be attractive for shipowners, as those blends would make the price difference to diesel smaller than with 100% HVO or e-fuels. - CLINSH also endorses policy for promoting Zero Emissions technology: more research on application of ZE technology (battery electric, hydrogen); funding for pilots/demonstrations towards creating a Zero emissions IWT corridor with battery swap stations and fuel stations for flow cells and fuel cells; and investments in making batteries, flow cells, fuel cells and hydrogen cheaper.
+- CLINSH also endorses policy for promoting Zero Emissions technology: more research on application of ZE technology (battery electric, hydrogen); funding for pilots/ demonstrations towards creating a Zero emissions IWT corridor with battery swap stations and fuel stations for flow cells and fuel cells; and investments in making batteries, flow cells, fuel cells and hydrogen cheaper.
 A target of zero-emissions IWT in 2050 is ambitious considering that the technology is not yet mature.
 Zero emissions technology can be a mainstream option after 2035 and should be stimulated once market-ready.
-However, in order to achieve short-term air pollutant emissions reductions, Stage V engine renewal and retrofit of after-treatment technologies merit support in the meantime. - Hybrid-electric, entailing a diesel or gas engine providing power for an electrified driveline, is an interesting option to prepare for Zero Emission.
+However, in order to achieve short-term air pollutant emissions reductions, Stage v engine renewal and retrofit of after-treatment technologies merit support in the meantime. - Hybrid-electric, entailing a diesel or gas engine providing power for an electrified driveline, is an interesting option to prepare for Zero Emission.
 Hybrid can for some ship categories be the next best option from social cost perspective, and a benefit for the ship owner is that the electric driveline has residual value when the combustion engine will be replaced in future by batteries or fuel cells.
 The development and implementation of cheaper and better generator sets for hybrid drive should also be supported by the aforementioned IWT Greening Fund. - Local regulations can help make the transition via lower emission technologies towards Zero Emissions.
-Aligned with financial support for engine renewal until 2035 (Greening Fund) and ahead of the proposed Stage V (equivalent) emission standard for the existing fleet in 2035 could be the implementation of low emission zones in ports.
+Aligned with financial support for engine renewal until 2035 (Greening Fund) and ahead of the proposed Stage v (equivalent) emission standard for the existing fleet in 2035 could be the implementation of low emission zones in ports.
 This could be succeeded by ZE zones in ports in 2050 for instance.
-CLINSH recommends investigating the feasibility and impact of such zoning.
-More widespread adoption of differentiation of port dues (exempt for ZE, medium for Stage V, highest for CCNR 0-1-2 until phased out), harmonized across the Rhine states, would provide another incentive for greening the fleet and would level the playing field for owners who already invested in greening technologies. - Emission labelling may be used as the basis for local regulation of IWT vessels.
+Clinsh recommends investigating the feasibility and impact of such zoning.
+More widespread adoption of differentiation of port dues (exempt for ZE, medium for Stage v, highest for CCNR O-1-2 until phased out), harmonized across the Rhine states, would provide another incentive for greening the fleet and would level the playing field for owners who already invested in greening technologies. - Emission labelling may be used as the basis for local regulation of IWT vessels.
 Using input from the CLINSH consortium, the Netherlands have developed an emission labelling method that rates both air pollutant and climate emissions.
 This so-called Binnenvaart Emissielabel (IWT emission label), launched on 15 November 2021, could be used for differentiating port dues and for environmental zoning.
 The aim is to have the labelling method applied across Europe.

-Read more: CLINSH Report on financing mechanisms [hyperlinks]
+Read more: CLINSH report on financing mechanisms

-8. Onshore power supply for vessels at berth
+8. Onshore power supply